Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Experimental Results

 \subsection{Performance Comparison}

-We compared the performance of our FedMR approach with six SOTA baselines.
+We compared the performance of our FedMR approach with seven SOTA baselines.
 For datasets CIFAR-10 and CIFAR-100, we considered both IID and non-IID scenarios (with $\alpha=0.1,0.5,1.0$, respectively).
 For dataset FEMNIST, we considered its original non-IID settings~\cite{leaf}.
-We also present the analysis of the comparison of computing and communication overhead in Appendix~\ref{sec:appendix_comparision}.